-Yin yoga is a passive style of yoga where poses are held for longer periods of time, and many of them are done seated.
-For someone starting out, the holds may be around 1-2 minutes.
-A more advanced practitioner may hold poses for 10 to 15 minutes.
+Yin yoga is a passive style of yoga where poses are held for longer periods of time, and many of them are done seated or lying down.

 This may sound easy, but it is not!

 Going that deep into the muscles can release some tension that may have been building for a while.
-These can create some intense physical and emotional reactions.
+This can create some intense physical and emotional reactions.

 They say that thoughts and emotions manifest themselves as tightness in the body.
-So it’s not uncommon for certain emotions to surface during one of those long holds.
+So it’s not uncommon for certain emotions to surface during a long hold.

 With such a long time spent in each of the yin yoga poses, you could also look at yin yoga as a form of meditation.
 Holding the yoga poses gives you the stillness to relax your mind and settle into the body.